algorithm-helper/algorithm-helper/content/categories/algorithms/searching/introduction.md

 # Introduction

-The topic in this section is searching, and these algorithms are primarily concerned with searching for elements in arrays in better than `O(N)` time.
+The topic in this section is searching, and these algorithms are primarily concerned with searching for elements in arrays in better than $O(N)$ time.
 Linear search of course, is what we are trying to beat, which is simply iterating through every element one at a time until finding a particular element or reaching the end of the array, and determining that the element indeed does not exist in the array.
-It runs in `O(N)` time for both unsorted and sorted arrays.
+It runs in $O(N)$ time for both unsorted and sorted arrays.

-However, when the arrays has properties like being sorted, being a discrete unimodal functions, being evenly distributed, there are algorithms that can take advantage of these properties and run better than `O(N)` time.
+However, when the arrays has properties like being sorted, being a discrete unimodal functions, being evenly distributed, there are algorithms that can take advantage of these properties and run better than $O(N)$ time.
 The following algorithms are going to be covered: binary search, ternary search, jump search, and interpolation search.

 ### Terminology